General Plan Update and 111 Corridor Plan - Palm Desert, CA

 Low-scale parking structure concept for 111/El Paseo blocks

 111 Corridor gateway buildings, signage and public art

-The Plan was adopted by unanimous vote of the City Council in December 2016.
+The Committee and community enthusiastically received the team’s recommendations for the 111 Corridor and City Center District streetscape transformations, and the Plan was adopted by unanimous vote of the City Council in December 2016.
 In September 2017 the California Chapter of the American Planning Association recognized the Plan with a Merit Award for a Comprehensive Plan for a Small Jurisdiction.